inascon2023/inascon2023.github.io/registration.md

 ### Who can register?

-Are you a PhD, Master or Bachelor student in chemistry, physics or a related discipline?
+Are you a PhD, Master or Bachelor student in biology, chemistry, physics or a related discipline?
 Would you like to gain conference experience at an early stage of your career?
 Are you interested in energy materials for a sustainable future or perform topic-related research?

-#### We organize INASCON 2022 for YOU!
+#### We organize INASCON 2023 for YOU!
 Submit your abstract – significantly less than 1500 characters is perfectly fine as well.

 We highly encourage you to apply for a talk or to present a poster.
 INASCON 2022 is your opportunity to practice how to present your research in an international, scientific and safe space.